Springfield Township, Bucks County, Pennsylvania

-Springfield Township is a township in Bucks County, Pennsylvania.
+Springfield Township is a township in Bucks County, Pennsylvania, United States.
 The population was 5,035 at the 2010 census.

 History

 The Jacob Funk House and Barn, John Eakin Farm, Knecht's Mill Covered Bridge, Springhouse Farm, and Springtown Historic District are listed on the National Register of Historic Places.
-It was also the location of the formerly listed[Haupt's Mill Covered Bridge, destroyed by a fire in 1985.
+It was also the location of the formerly listed Haupt's Mill Covered Bridge, destroyed by a fire in 1985.